ivanjovanovic/coffee-cgol/README.md

 `guard`

-in the root of the project
+in the root of the project.

 ------------------------------------
 Copyright (C) 2011 by Ivan Jovanovic (http://ivanjovanovic.com)